 How exactly has China cheated on trade?
 It hasn’t forced American consumers and businesses to buy their steel.
 Beijing hasn’t sold fraudulent steel.
 The Chinese yuan has actually appreciated in value in recent years – Trump liked to remark that the People’s Bank of China (PBOC) debased the currency.
 Besides, even if China is manipulating its currency to sell cheaper goods, then that is a lifeline for cash-strapped businesses and consumers.

 Two things about “fair trade”: first, fair trade is just another term for cronyism; the government grants corporations, corporations, unions special privileges.
 Second, this is like saying we want free, fair, and smart speech.
 Are we to sacrifice free speech so that fair speech doesn’t hurt someone’s feelings?
 Free speech sometimes isn’t fair, just like free trade.

 When I say “sweat shops are a thing of the past,” I was referring to the U.S. This was prevalent in the 1920s, 1930s, 1940s, and so on.
 They are not as ubiquitous today.

 Also, the U.S. does build.
 With a talented workforce and the American entrepreneurial spirit, the U.S. constructs computer chips, builds aerospace technology, fracks energy from the ground, and offers state-of-the-art financial services to the rest of the world.

-Tariffs are simply taxes on consumers to offer benefits to a favored group.We value your comments!
-Please weigh in on our comment section below.
+Tariffs are simply taxes on consumers to offer benefits to a favored group.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com